YongHee-Kim/SmartImageSweeper/README.md

 ## ▶️ How to Use
 1. Run the script:
      python Move-Duplicate-Images.py
-2. A GUI will pop up to let you select the folder containing images.
+2. A GUI will pop up to let you select the folder containing images & where to store the duplicate files.
-3. The tool will begin scanning, display a progress bar, and delete any duplicates it finds.
+3. The tool will begin scanning, display a progress bar, and move any duplicates to the bin.
 4. Once done, a message box will show the result, and a log file deleted_images_log.txt will be created in the selected folder.

 ## 📝 Log File